coding/ci-plugins/plugins/kubernetes-plugin/kubernetes-plugin/README.md

 : Used to enable debug level logging.

 `*`
-: Other parameters will be made available for interpolation within yaml templates (upper-case will be converted to lower-case)
+: Other parameters will be made available for interpolation.

 ## 更多用法